Luke-Wilson/basic-react-timepicker/README.md

 ## Usage

-#Prop Types:
+*Prop Types:*
-defaultValue - passing a time value as a string here (e.g. "2:30PM") will make that the default selected value onChange - this is the callback that fires when the user selects a time name - the name of the select element beginLimit - this sets the earliest time in the dropdown.
-Default value is "12:00AM"- string endLimit - this sets the latest time in the dropdown.
-Default value is "11:45PM" - string step - number - this sets the time between steps.
+**defaultValue** Passing a time value as a string here (e.g. "2:30PM") will make that the default selected value

+**onChange** This is the callback that fires when the user selects a time

+**name** The name of the select element

+**beginLimit** This sets the earliest time in the dropdown.
+Default value is "12:00AM"- string

+**endLimit** This sets the latest time in the dropdown.
+Default value is "11:45PM" - string

+**step** Number - this sets the time between steps.
 Default value is 15 minutes.

 #Examples
 ```
 var TimePicker = require('basic-react-timepicker');

-Default:
+//Default:
 <TimePicker />
-or
+//or
 <TimePicker name="default" />

-With a default value selected (2:30PM)
+//With a default value selected (2:30PM)
 <TimePicker defaultValue="2:30PM"/>

-With a 60 min step between times
+//With a 60 min step between times
 <TimePicker step={60}/>

-With change handler
+//With change handler
 <TimePicker onChange={yourFunctionName} />

-With beginning and ending limits (3:00PM to 6:00PM)
+//With beginning and ending limits (3:00PM to 6:00PM)
 <TimePicker beginLimit="3:00PM" endLimit="6:00PM"/>

 ```

-### Properties

-* __DOCUMENT PROPERTIES HERE__

-### Notes

-__ADDITIONAL USAGE NOTES__

 ## Development (`src`, `lib` and the build process)